The Project

 The goal of the project is:

-To showcase people in film and TV with portraits and casual interviews.
+To showcase great people in film and TV with portraits and casual interviews.

-To provide all too ironically camera-shy people nice photos for crew listings, aunts and more while keeping the editor busy during quiet.
+To provide all too ironically camera-shy people nice photos for crew listings, social media, aunts and more while keeping the editor busy during quieter periods.

 The Cost